dvlpp/sharp/docs/entity_form.md

 The form field *key* attribute usually refers to a foreign key.

 - **repository**: the full class path of the repo in charge of creating the available list of instances.
-The method called is `formList()`, which has to be created:
+The method called is `formList($askingInstance)`, which has to be created:

 ```
-function formList()
+function formList($askingInstance)
 {
 	$zookeepers = Zookeeper::orderBy("name", "ASC")->get();
 	$tab = [];